-Every management system standard connected with quality, safety & security, environmental and regulatory activities requires the establishment of objectives.
+Every management system standard connected with quality, safety & security, environmental and regulatory programs requires the establishment of objectives.
 These are instrumental goals towards ultimate goals such as zero incidents, zero harm, zero emissions, zero pollution, zero violations, and so on.
-To make progress against these objectives each company will require capabilities performing at targeted levels according to internal policies and guidelines.
+To make progress against these objectives each company must perform at targeted levels often described in internal procedures and guidelines.

-A full evaluation of a management system will therefore require:
+A full evaluation of a management system will therefore include:

 Conformance Assessments (i.e. audits) are conducted to assess work-as-prescribed against work-as-done demonstrated by evidentiary artifacts which may include intermediate or final outputs of critical to compliance processes covering: quality, safety & security, environmental,and regulatory objectives.
 Conformance assessments answer the question, "Is the system following the standard?"

 Performance Assessments are conducted to verify actual performance against planned performance of critical to compliance capabilities.
 Performance assessments answer the question, "Does the system have the capability, competency, and capacity to advance objectives?"

 Effectiveness Assessments are conducted to validate progress against stated compliance outcomes (ex. zero violations, zero harm, zero incidents, etc.) Effectiveness assessments measure the results of a compliance system by answering the question, "Is the system having an impact on our compliance outcomes?"